 (A) Deliveries.
-A used oil transporter must deliver all used oil received to:
+A used oil transporter shall deliver all used oil received to one of the following:

-(2) A used oil processing/re-refining facility who has obtained a U.S. EPA identification number;
+(2) A used oil processing or re-refining facility that has obtained a U.S. EPA identification number .

-(3) An off-specification used oil burner facility who has obtained a U.S. EPA identification number; or
+(3) An off-specification used oil burner facility that has obtained a U.S. EPA identification number .

 (4) An on-specification used oil burner facility.

-(B) DOT requirements.
-Used oil transporters must comply with all applicable requirements under the U.S. department of transportation regulations in 49 CFR Parts 171 to 180.
-Persons transporting used oil that meets the definition of hazardous material in 49 CFR 171.8 must comply with all applicable regulations in 49 CFR Parts 171 to 180.
+(B) U.S. DOT requirements.
+Used oil transporters shall comply with all applicable requirements under the U.S. department of transportation (U.S. DOT) regulations in 49 CFR Parts 171 to 180.
+Persons transporting used oil that meets the definition of "hazardous material" in 49 CFR 171.8 shall comply with all applicable regulations in 49 CFR Parts 171 to 180.